nursing-homeWhat You Should Know Before Assessing a Nursing Home

 Two major considerations in selecting a nursing home is whether the facility provides “person-centered” care and consistent assignment.
 “Person-centered” care means residents set their own schedules, wake up and eat when they want to.
 Traditional nursing homes require residents to awake, eat, bathe and go to bed at the same time.
 Consistent assignment means that the same staff members will treat the same patients throughout the day and evening, providing continuity of care that reduces errors and allows residents and staff members to form meaningful relationships that promote emotional and physical well-being.

 Lastly, contact your state ombudsman, a federally funded employee who advocates for nursing home patients.
 This person can tell you about any state inspections, surveys or rankings of nursing homes and how many complaints the office has collected about a specific nursing home and the nature of those complaints.
 The ombudsman will know about any recent significant changes at nursing homes, such as a change in management.
-Your ombudsman may be found online at the National Long-Term Care Ombudsman Resource Center.
-In Michigan, you will find the state ombudsman as well as your regional and local ombudsmen contact information at http://www.ltcombudsman.org/ombudsman/michigan.
+Your ombudsman may be found online at the Elder Law Answers.
+In Michigan, you will find the state ombudsman as well as your regional and local ombudsmen contact information at http://www.mtlcop.org

 The 6 Tips